nolan-h-hamilton/Consenrich/docs/source/modules.rst

 **Generic Defaults**

 The following defaults should provide a strong starting point for many use cases.
-For broad marks, consider setting ``matchingParams.mergeGapBP`` to a large value and/or using a long, near-symmetric template (e.g., ``sym4``).
+For broad marks, consider setting ``matchingParams.mergeGapBP`` and/or ``countingParams.stepSize`` to larger values to prioritize larger-scale trends.

 .. code-block:: yaml

   matchingParams.templateNames: [haar, db2]
-  matchingParams.cascadeLevels: [2]
+  matchingParams.cascadeLevels: [2, 2]
-  matchingParams.minMatchLengthBP: 250
+  matchingParams.minMatchLengthBP: 250 # set as `-1` for 'auto', data-driven selection
   matchingParams.alpha: 0.05
   matchingParams.minSignalAtMaxima: 'q:0.75'
   matchingParams.merge: true